flying-sheep/FASTGenomics_Data_Package_Format/README.md

 containing expression data, metadata describing cells and genes as well as the experimental conditions.
 To reduce disk space, all these files are bundled into one ZIP file.
+Apart from the package description below, the `example` folder in this repository contains correctly structured, however not zipped, files to illustrate how a FASTGenomics Data Package should look like.
+Furthermore, the following link leads you to an R-based step by step tutorial [how to create a FASTGenomics Data Package](./Tutorial.md).

 ### Components of a FASTGenomics Data Package